maciejkuran/mindescape-cms-public/README.md

 ## 7. UI Design

+Fully responsive, optimized & designed for mobile devices.
 I designed an interface that is clear and user-friendly.
 Everything is intuitive and easy to understand.
 In the case of irreversible decisions, the user will be greeted by a modal confirming, for example, the permanent removal of an item from the database.
 Below I present the selected application screenshots.
 Feel free to sign in with the shared credentials and test the application by yourself.

 <p align="center">
   <img src="/public/images/ui.png">